bisho1995/ui-components/CONTRIBUTING.md

 - **Linting and Formatting**: UI Components makes use of TSLint to verify the quality of the code and look for easily-missed mistakes through static analysis.
 - **Versioning**: Do not bump the version of the library in the `package.json`.
 This will either be done automatically or done manually to batch a number of breaking changes or new features.

+## Adding an Icon

+The new icon needs to be added to the following places (copy the format for existing icons in each of these files):
+- The global variables.scss file.
+- The icon.module.scss file.
+- The icon.module.scss.d.ts file.

+The new icon also needs to be added to the files in the fonts > icons folder.

 ## [RAPID Decision Making Framework][rapid]

 | Role          | Person or People                                             |